ArturoDent/comment-blocks/README.md

   "key": "alt+b",
   "command": "comment-blocks.createBlock",
   "args": {
-    "justify": "center"   // to override the default value of "right" above
+    "justify": "center"   // to override the default value of "right" created above

     // anything else you wanted to change from the default }